sporto/sporto.github.com/source/_posts/2012-12-07-callbacks.markdown

 #### Setup (Example 1)

 Again we need a couple of functions that will do the work, as in the other examples these functions in the real world will probably make an AjAX request and return the results.
-For now let's just use a timeout.
+For now let's just use timeouts.

 ```javascript
 function finder(records, cb) {